 Upon quality review of these five trials reported in eight publications using updated criteria, we determined that two trials reported in four publications were of poor quality.
-The two Emslie fluoxetine trials 128, 129, 145, 146 had high overall attrition (75 percent, 28 percent) and high differential attrition (21 percent, 34 percent).
+The two Emslie fluoxetine trials^{129,130,146,147} had high overall attrition (75% and 28%) and high differential attrition (21% and 34%).
 Both of these pharmacotherapy trials also did not report assessor masking for outcome.
-One additional publication, Emslie et al., $2006^{144}$ reporting on harms of the TADS trial was also dropped for high attrition.
-Thus, these two trials reported in four publications and one additional publication reporting on harms of the TADS trial are not synthesized with our newly identified studies

-Thus, this report describes the KQ 6 results of four pharmacotherapy trials.
-One previously included trial examined harms associated with fluoxetine in adolescents ages 12 to 17 years.
-Two trials studied escitalopram: one previously reported trial conducted on children and adolescents ages 6 to 17 years and one new trial conducted on adolescents ages 12 to 17 years.
-Finally, a single trial reported in the prior review examined harms associated with citralopram versus placebo in a sample of children and adolescents ages 7 to 17 years.
+One additional publication, Emslie 2006,145 reporting on harms of the Treatment for Adolescents With Depression Study (TADS) trial was also dropped for high attrition.
+Thus, these two trials reported in four publications and one additional publication reporting on harms of the TADS trial are not synthesized with our newly identified studies included trial examined harms associated with fluoxetine in adolescents ages 12 to 17 years.98 Two trials studied escitalopram: one previously reported trial conducted in children and adolescents ages 6 to 17 years119 and one new trial conducted in adolescents ages 12 to 17 years.107 Finally, a single trial reported in the prior review examined harms associated with citalopram versus placebo in a sample of children and adolescents ages 7 to 17 years.120